-XP Investments US, LLC ("the Company"), is a securities broker-dealer which principally serves institutional investors.
+XP Investments US, LLC ("the Company") is a securities broker-dealer which principally serves institutional investors.
 The Company was formed on December 29, 2010 in the State of Delaware.
 The Company is a wholly owned subsidiary of XP Holdings International, LLC (the "Parent").
 The Company is registered as a broker-dealer with the Securities and Exchange Commission (the "SEC") and became a member of the Financial Industry Regulatory Authority ("FINRA") as of October 27, 2011.
 On December 22, 2012, the Company became a member of the National Futures Association (the "NFA").
-Also, the Company is a SIPC (The Securities Investor Protection Corporation) Member, that provides limited coverage to investors on their brokerage accounts if the brokerage firm becomes insolvent.
+On January 30, 2023, the Company became a swap dealer with the NFA and Commodity Futures Trading Commission (the "CFTC").
+Additionally, the Company is a member of the Securities Investor Protection Corporation (the "SIPC").
+SIPC provides limited coverage to investors on their brokerage accounts if the brokerage firm becomes insolvent.
 SIPC also, in many cases, protects customers from unauthorized trading in, or theft from, their securities accounts.